 15 best marketing dashboard software platforms for teams

-Rather than relying on surface-level feature comparisons, the platforms below are assessed based on how well they close the gap between detailed campaign data and strategic decision-making.
-The goal is to help teams identify a solution that supports clarity, accountability, and measurable outcomes.
+Rather than listing surface-level features, this comparison looks at how well each platform helps you bridge campaign metrics with strategic decisions.
+The goal is simple: help you choose a solution that supports clarity, accountability, and measurable outcomes.

-1. monday work management: the dashboard platform that manages your work
+1. monday work management: connects dashboards to real work

 Example: